jbaaijens/jbaaijens.github.io/_pages/software.md

 AmpliDiff is a computational tool for designing amplicons for viral metagenome analysis.
 AmpliDiff finds amplicons and corresponding primers *simultaneously*, in order to differentiate maximally between different lineages, strains, or species, as defined by the user.
+The method is described in our [biorxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.22.550164v2).

+AmpliDiff is implemented in Python and publicly available on [github](https://github.com/JaspervB-tud/AmpliDiff/).

 ## VLQ: Viral Lineage Quantification

 VLQ enables fast and accurate SARS-CoV-2 variant prediction from wastewater sequencing data.
 The approach is based on computational techniques initially used for RNA-Seq quantification (kallisto).
+All details are described in our [Genome Biology paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02805-9).

 VLQ is implemented in python/bash and publicly available on [github](\url{https://github.com/baymlab/wastewater_analysis).
 There is also a [NextFlow implementation](https://github.com/rki-mf1/vlq-nf) of VLQ.